-In the event an Optional Redemption Date which the Issuer has chosen as the date to redeem any or both of the subseries falls on a day that is not a Business Day, the redemption shall be made on the next succeeding day that is a Business Day, without adjustment as to the Redemption Price and the amount of dividends to be paid.
+In the event the redemption date which the Issuer has chosen as the date to redeem the Series 3A Preferred Shares falls on a day that is not a Business Day, the redemption shall be made on the next succeeding day that is a Business Day, without adjustment as to the Redemption Price and the amount of dividends to be paid.

-The Company intends to use up to ₱13,403,000,000.00 from the net proceeds of the Offer to fully redeem the Series 3A Preferred Shares.
+The Company intends to use up to ₱13,403,000,000.00 from the net proceeds of the Offer to fully redeem the Series 3A Preferred Shares on 26 December 2024.

+Series 3A Preferred Shares

+December 26, 2024

+€13,403,000,000.00

-Series 3A Preferred Shares Target date of redemption December 26, 2024 Amount and number of Series 3A Preferred Shares to ₱13,403,000,000.00 be redeemed 13,403,000 preferred shares Target price upon redemption ₱1,000.00 per preferred share Use of proceeds from its receipt on its offer in September until December, given the redemption of the Series 3A Preferred Shares is still on December 26, 2024 The Company intends to place the proceeds corresponding to the target redemption in market securities as disclosed in the Prospectus and this Offer Supplement.
+13,403,000 preferred shares

+■1,000.00 per preferred share

+The Company intends to place the proceeds corresponding to the target redemption in market securities as disclosed in the Prospectus and this Offer Supplement.